cjohansen/courier/README.md

 ## Events

-Even though `(courier.http/request spec)` looks like a single request, it can actually spawn multiple requests to several endpoints.
+Even though `(courier.http/request spec)` looks like a single request, it can spawn multiple requests to several endpoints.
 Most of the time we're only interested in the end result, in which case `request` is just what the doctor ordered.

-Sometimes we want more insight into the network layer of our application.
+Sometimes you want more insight into the network layer of your application.
 Maybe you want to log each request on the way out and the response coming back.
 Courier does all its heavy lifting with `courier.http/make-requests`, but there is another medium-level abstraction on top of it: `request-with-log`.
 This function works just like `request`, except it also gives you a `core.async`